 Treasury bills are one of the least worrisome forms of investment that wouldn’t require too long a time to expect returns.
 As explained in this article, Why You Should Consider Investing in Treasury Bills, since it’s a “debt instrument” used by the government, it’s a zero-risk kind of investment.
 The passive investment kind where you, say for instance, simply sign a cheque to your bank account officer after communicating your expectations.
 Then you catwalk away to minding your business, while your money works for you, the 21st century way.

-T-bills are sold at auctions which are conducted biweekly by the CBN and can be bought through any authorised dealers (you know, banks.
-Hence completely risk free and you are sure to get your money back).
-They are issued for a specific duration (“tenor”) of 91days, 182days or 364 days, which after the expiration of each tenor is when your investment is said to have matured.
+T-bills are sold at auctions which are conducted biweekly by the CBN and can be bought through any authorized dealers (you know, banks.
+Hence completely risk-free and you are sure to get your money back).
+They are issued for a specific duration (“tenor”) of 91days, 182days, or 364 days, which after the expiration of each tenor is when your investment is said to have matured.